Visitor management

 Visitor management refers to a set of practices or hardware additions that administrators can use to monitor the usage of a building or site.
-By gathering this information, a visitor management system can record the usage of facilities by specific visitors and provide documentation of visitor's whereabouts.
+By gathering this information, a visitor management system can record the usage of facilities by specific visitors and provide documentation of visitors' whereabouts.

-Proponents of an information-rich visitor management system point to increased security, particularly in schools, as one benefit.
-As more parents demand action from schools that will protect children from sexual predators, some school districts are turning to modern visitor management systems that not only track a visitor's stay, but also check the visitor's information against national and local criminal databases.
+Proponents of a comprehensive visitor management system point to increased security, particularly in schools, as one benefit.
+As more parents demand action from schools that will protect children from sexual predators, some school districts are turning to modern visitor management systems that not only track a visitor's stay but also check the visitor's information against national and local criminal databases.

 Visitor management technologies

 Computer visitor management systems

 Basic computer or electronic visitor management systems use a computer network to monitor and record visitor information and are commonly hosted on an iPad or a touchless kiosk.

 An electronic visitor management system improves upon most of the negative points of a pen and paper system.
 Visitor ID can be checked against national and local databases, as well as in-house databases for potential security problems.
+These systems in some cases scan the ID of the visitor (commonly a drivers license) and check the scan against criminal and sex offender databases.

 Visitor management software as a service

 The legacy on-site visitor management software is considered to be expensive and requires maintenance, having obstacles of the overlap of operations, facility management and IT, and difficulties in introducing a unified system to multiple company locations with different processes and requirements.

 SaaS visitor management software for schools allows administrators to screen visitors upon entrance, often checking for sex offender status, and restricting access to unauthorized entrants.

 SaaS visitor management software for the real estate industry allows landlords and managers to remotely control and monitor access rights without the need to pass physical keys and keycards to new tenants.

 SaaS visitor management software for commercial offices allows facilities managers to automate their building's reception area with advocates of this type of system claiming a variety of benefits, including both security and privacy.
-Many modern SaaS visitor management systems are tablet-based apps, and are thin client solutions operating software as a service in the cloud.
+Many modern SaaS visitor management systems are tablet-based apps and are thin client solutions operating software as a service in the cloud.